 - Use of unique scents, which include scats, urine, and pheromones

 - Use of body language such as body positions and movements and facial expressions.

 Wolves howl mostly during the night, not to the moon as previously thought, but to communicate with other wolves.

-Barking is often used as a warning against any sort of danger like the presence of a predator.
+Barking is often used as a warning against any danger, as the presence of a predator.
 When the wolves use the bark-howl vocalization, this often shows aggression in defense of their territories.

 Whimpering is often a good sound, with the pups using it to get their mother to nurse them.
-Wolves may also whimper to show a sign of surrender over the other dominant wolves who are in a more dominant position, such as the alpha wolves.
+Wolves may also whimper to show surrender over other dominant wolves, such as the alpha wolves.

 Growling is very similar to barking.
 This works in the same manner as barking as it is used to also warn about predators.
 The growl can also be used to indicate some dominance in the territory.

 This is the most common sound used by wolves, primarily when the communication is intended to travel longer distances.
 Howling can be made due to different circumstances.

 A defensive howl is often used to warn wolves to stay in their packs and protect their young ones.
 On the other hand, the social howl is used to gather the wolves to spend time together.